nogibjj/Gavin_Li_Week11_Mini_Project/README.md

   Dropped unnecessary columns, leaving only the variables that are useful to later analysis (e.g., `Survived`, `Sex`, `Pclass`)
 - [L]oad

-  Loaded the transformed data set into a delta lake table.
+  Loaded the transformed data set into a delta lake table as a __data sink__.

 I also made an automation to run the ETL workflow automatically on databricks, and here is the result of the workflow.